 - Don’t let the relationship become stagnant.
 Getting the client is only the beginning.
 The same energy and drive you used to win the client should be maintained constantly.
 Like any other relationship, you both must work hard to keep the fire burning.
 It is vital that you both continue to learn new technologies, adapt to changes and improve communication.

 - Do perform as expected.
 For any kind of firm, the easiest way to lose a client is to disappoint them by not delivering as promised.
 It is important to understand exactly what the client wants and do your best to make it happen.
 You must also be able to show measurable results.

 - Don’t take anything for granted.
 PR firms get dumped every day with little or no warning.
 You should continually evaluate the relationship, discuss status reports and keep finding ways to amaze.

 - Do get to know your client’s company and its people.
 The more you understand about a company, its culture and how everyone works together, the more successful you will be.
 Also, in the event of internal office shake-ups and departures, everyone will know how your efforts have contributed to the bottom line, making it less likely that the PR agency will be put on the chopping block during these times of uncertainty.

 At Axia Public Relations, we use our PR Proof system, a seven-step strategic planning, measurement and reporting approach to public relations work.
 By measuring what matters most for each client, we have a more focused method of delivering effective communication efforts.
-To learn more about why 97 percent of our clients would recommend Axia to others, contact us today or download our free e-book, Maximizing Your Public Relations Investment.
+To learn more about why 97 percent of our clients would recommend Axia to others, contact us today or download our e-book, Maximizing Your Public Relations Investment.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.